philipealmeida/vw-gti/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-An CSS Challenge powerered by React.js
+An CSS Challenge powered by React.js